SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ## Connection Requests
 It is possible for users to connect a work or exposition to a portal.
 The works that have been accepted by an admin of the portal will be listed here.

+A connected exposition will appear on the Portal's landing page, and the metadata of the exposition will now mention that is connected to the portal.
+They will also appear when searching for expositions within the portal.

 Requests can be accepted with: __V__ or rejected with: __X__.

 Once research is connected, the portal admin can add an __Editor__ role to the expositions.